 The presence of a modifier in any colored diamonds means the presence of a secondary hue.
 If there is a secondary color, and it occupies 25% or less of the basic body color of the diamond, then it prefaces the basic body color name of the diamond.
 For example, a pink diamond with a purple modifier is formally called “purplish-pink.”
 However, if the presence of a secondary hue is at least 50% of the overall stone, the name of the secondary hue prefaces the basic body color of the diamond, but without a “-y” or “-ish.”
 For example, a diamond that is half purple and half pink is formally called “purple-pink.”

 Common modifiers for pink diamonds are orange, brown, and purple.
-Each lends a pink diamond a distinctive appearance.
+Each lends a rare pink diamond a distinctive appearance.